acpoweranalysisp3

 In the USA, regional control centers are at the highest level.
 We have no national or continental-wide pr national control center.
 They serve many functions (see my Insights Article, What Happens When You Flip The Light Switch), but two stand out.

-Economic – They manage the energy futures markets, and find the least cost way to provide the energy and auxiliary services needed for the region.
+Economic – They manage the energy futures markets and find the least cost way to provide the energy and auxiliary services needed for the region.
 In an emergency, economics can be disregarded.

-Security – They continuously compute hundreds of thousands of hypothetical contingencies to assure that no single failure would cause a security violation.
+Security – They continuously compute hundreds of thousands of hypothetical contingencies to ensure that no single failure would cause a security violation.
 In major cities, combinations of contingencies two at a time or three at a time are considered.
 It was the failure to fulfill this mission in Ohio that caused the cascading blackout in 2003.
-If this function became unavailable for a long time, the remedy is to operate the grid more conservatively, with power flows not so close to the limits.
+If this function becomes unavailable for a long time, the remedy is to operate the grid more conservatively, with power flows not so close to the limits.
 That could result in local shortages, and demand response or forced rolling blackouts, but it does not mean semi-permanent blackouts.
-Remember that the entire set of USA grids operated with zero regional level blackouts from 1882 to 1965.
+Remember that the entire set of USA grids operated with zero regional-level blackouts from 1882 to 1965.
 Computers allow us to operate more economically, and closer to the margins.
 But it is false to say we can’t operate fairly without them.

 Needless to say, level 4 centers get a lot of security attention including redundant computers, red team testing, and completely retro analog backups.
 But just in case a DOS attack takes out Level 4, the Level 3 centers provide nearly complete backups for the critical functions.
 Almost none of the Level 4 hardware and software is the same as at Level 3.